roman-milk/roman-milk.github.io/michelles-story.md

  THE END

  I hope you like Michelle's story.
 Please send me your feedback, as I always enjoy reading comments and suggestions about my stories.
-Report_Story #1